AgileVentures/av-static-website/source/blog_articles/2017-09-06-av-ecosystem-review-athletic-reps.html.markdown

 For another day I guess - back to the grindstone ...

-p.s. just wondering does the code of conduct hold the maintainers to treat all the contributors with respecting as well as the contributors treating each other with respect? looks like it does ...
+p.s. just wondering does the code of conduct hold the maintainers to treat all the contributors with respect as well as the contributors treating each other with respect? looks like it does ...